kratisto/docs/pages/public_cloud/ai_machine_learning/endpoints_tuto_02_voice_virtual_assistant/guide.en-gb.md

 ### Launch Streamlit web app locally

 🚀 That’s it!
-Now, your web app is ready to be used!
-You can you can start this Streamlit app locally by launching the following command:
+Now your web app is ready to be used!
+You can start this Streamlit app locally by launching the following command:

 ```python
 streamlit run audio-virtual-assistant.py